ameyarsalvi/HuskyRLDeploy/README.md

 >>>>>>script1.py
 >>>>>>script2.py
 3. In the directory '/HuskyVisServo' create a new directory '/trained_models'.
 Download one of the models (bslnCnst.zip) located at https://drive.google.com/drive/u/0/folders/1uKjiQakRyRJekMSZcmaSau9RZih8Us6l in that directory
 4. In the directory '/HuskyVSDocker/HuskyVisServo/ros_ws/src/husky_LF/src/' find the find 'rl_clone_clahe.py' and ensure path to the trained model is right.
-5. Run rl_clone_clahe.py with python based execution.
+This script gives example of running policies trained in stablebaselines3 on the Husky.
+Similar scripts (by following this script) can be now used to create deployment of machine learning policies.
+5. Run `python3 rl_clone_clahe.py` to deploy the policy on the Husky.

+### Docker container detials
+The primary contents of the container inclued
+1. Slim ubuntu20 OS
+2. ROS Noetic (complete install)
+3. Husky Complete packages available at (https://www.clearpathrobotics.com/assets/guides/kinetic/ros/Drive%20a%20Husky.html).
+These packages are critical as the build the necessary ROS message structure to parse the ROS data.
+4. April tag packages.

+Most of the python packgages can be tracked and updated in the requirements.txt file found at the highest level of the repository.